 - The Director of Facilities implements the current guidelines of the Control of Substances Hazardous to Health Regulations (COSHH). - The Director of Facilities keeps a record of all substances that may be hazardous to health such as cleaning chemicals, or gardening chemicals if used and where they are stored. - Hazardous substances are stored safely away from the children. - The Director of Facilities carries out a risk assessment for all chemicals used in the setting.
 This states what the risks are and what to do if they have contact with eyes or skin or are ingested. - We keep the chemicals used in the setting to the minimum in order to ensure health and hygiene is maintained.
-We do not use: - bleach; - anti-bacterial soap/hand wash, unless specifically advised during an infection outbreak such as Pandemic flu: or - anti-bacterial cleaning agents, except in the toilets, nappy changing area and food preparation areas.
-Anti-bacterial sprays are not used when children are nearby. - Environmental factors are taken into account when purchasing, using and disposing of chemicals. - All members of staff are vigilant and use chemicals safely. - Members of staff wear protective gloves when using cleaning chemicals.
+We do not use: - bleach; - anti-bacterial soap/hand wash, unless specifically advised during an infection outbreak such as Pandemic flu; or - anti-bacterial cleaning agents, except in the toilets, nappy changing area and food preparation areas.
+Anti-bacterial sprays are not used when children are nearby. - Environmental factors are taken into account when purchasing, using and disposing of chemicals. - All members of staff are vigilant and use chemicals safely. - Members of staff wear protective gloves when using cleaning chemicals and eye wear is obtainable from the Estate's Office should it be required.